LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > line 277: what is "responsibility" of a "party", exactly?
 Are "party",
 > "module" and "component" all the same things?

 Yes in this context.
-Blame refers to the unit of blame which in Typed Racket is a module.
+Party and component refer to the entities that can be blamed, which in Typed Racket is modules.

 > line 293: I was wondering what constitutes a boundary crossing.
 Clearly,
 > passing by function call or return crosses from the caller's module to